Undergraduate Course: Literature and Society in the Age of Trajan (CLTR10012)

 |Not being delivered|

-- demonstrate a thorough knowledge of the content of the works read;
+- demonstrate, in class discussion, coursework and examination as required, that they have acquired a thorough knowledge of the content of the works read

-- demonstrate an understanding of the political and societal conditions which underlie these works;
+- demonstrate, in class discussion, coursework and examination as required, that they have acquired an understanding of the political and societal conditions which underlie these works;

-- demonstrate an appreciation of the literary qualities of genres which are often read as documentary, such as histories and letters;
+- demonstrate, in class discussion, coursework and examination as required, an appreciation of the literary qualities of genres which are often read as documentary, such as histories and letters;

-- demonstrate skills in close reading of ancient texts.
+- demonstrate, in class discussion, coursework and examination as required, that they have acquired skills in close reading of ancient texts.

 |Graduate Attributes and Skills